think-active-labs/not-equal/content/projects/dialogical-workshops.md

 ---
-title: Dialogical workshops
+title: "Developing the Not-Equal agenda - workshops "
-description: These sets of workshops were aimed at those interested in aspects of social justice and fairness affected by the developments related to Big Data, Artificial Intelligence and Algorithmic Service Design.
+description: Workshops aimed at those interested in aspects of social justice and fairness affected by the developments related to Big Data, Artificial Intelligence and Algorithmic Service Design.
 image: /uploads/20200227-1u6a7112-1024x683.jpg
 themes:
   - algorithmic-social-justice